For loop

 String[] string = {"1","2","3", "4"};

-(String str: string) {
+for (String str: string) {

 }